-While in many ways the coliving moment is still in its nascent stages, the future looks promising.
-As it is still developing, many people still see coliving as inextricably connected to coworking.
+While in many ways, the coliving moment is still in its nascent stages, the future looks promising.
+As it is still developing, many people see coliving as inextricably connected to coworking.
 Spend a month on the beach with your laptop and call it coliving, but what we see is that the movement goes much deeper than that.
 Here we outline the 3 primary types of coliving scenarios seen most commonly today.

-Coliving Spaces (A level up from Coworking)
+Coliving Spaces (Next level Coworking)

 Coliving retreats (Break the routine)

-Coworking retreats are ideal for most remote workers, especially those with family or job constraints, as they tend to offer everything you need for a productive session out of your day to day.
-In Northern Serbia, Morkin House is making a name for themselves in the coliving world.
+Coworking retreats are ideal for most remote workers, especially those with family or job constraints, as they tend to offer everything you need for a productive session out of your day.
+In Northern Serbia, Morkin House is making a name for itself in the coliving world.

 Coliving Camps: Not your typical summer camp